SteelDiamond/Non-Political-RSS-Feeds/README.md

 * Do they have an abusive user interface such as auto playing videos, modal subscribe by e-mail dialogs, or other such things?

-In the end, things like **Vinyl Record from 1966 Wedding found**, **Killer Clown in Florida is released**, **McDonald's decommissions Expresso machines due to safety concerns**, and **Egyptians drank cocktails of psychedelic drugs in ancient mugs, research reveals** is real news that is fun to talk about.
+In the end, things like **Vinyl Record from 1966 Wedding found**, **Killer Clown in Florida is released**, **McDonald's decommissions Espresso machines due to safety concerns**, and **Egyptians drank cocktails of psychedelic drugs in ancient mugs, research reveals** is real news that is fun to talk about.

 News like **Some Politician buys Canned Soup**, **Some bill no one cares about was passed**, **Mustard is a secret Turtle Clan Dogwhistle, and why they're evil!**, **Some War that doesn't impact you in anyway, and why you must move zig and care for great justice!**, and **Some guy you never heard of was chosen to be something in some government** are not.
 That's boring lame political trash.